fabiankliem/PocketManus/README_pocketflow.md

 # Run a RAG workflow
 python run_pocketflow.py --workflow rag --query "How does transformer architecture work?" --documents documents.json
 ```

+## Example Applications

+The repository includes several example applications that demonstrate the PocketFlow-Manus integration:

+### Marketing Automation

+The `examples/pocketflow_marketing` directory contains examples of using PocketFlow for marketing automation workflows.
+These examples demonstrate how to create and execute workflows for content research, generation, optimization, distribution, and analytics.

+See the [Marketing Automation README](examples/pocketflow_marketing/README.md) for more details.

 ## Creating Custom Workflows